Best Grammys 2019 performances ranked: Cardi B, Post Malone, Lady Gaga and more

 Listen to these lyrics.
 Simple but incredibly elegant, Kasey Musgraves, Grammy winner for Best Album of the Year, filled Staples Center with her soulful rainbow of country music.
 "Everything is all right now."
 Yes, it is.

-11. Post Malone and Red Hot Chilli Peppers -- Stay, Rockstar, Dark Necessities
+11. Post Malone and Red Hot Chili Peppers -- Stay, Rockstar, Dark Necessities

 A smoky spotlight lit up Post Malone, his acoustic guitar and his gold teeth with gold mic to match.
 It was gold.
 Add RHCP.
 More gold.